nyu-ossd-s20/project-evaluation/facebookfolly_evaluation.md

 	<!--
 	Explain your position.
 Do NOT simply say 'yes or 'no'.
 	-->
+	Probably, it would depend on how much time I can afford to use to learn C++ and how this tool works with Facebook.
+If I am able to understand what is happening with the files and what I could do to improve the project, then yes.
 1. Would you be interested in contributing to this particular project? <br>
 	<!--
 	Explain why you would or would not be interested in contributing to this project.
 Do NOT simply say 'yes or 'no'.
 	-->
+	I would be not be that interested in contributing to this project, as I do not use Facebook, and since this tool is specific to Facebook, it would not be of any use to me.